Advocacy is key to driving business in industries with a limited number of physical touchpoints

 - Loyal customers will defend the honour of a brand that they have emotionally invested in.

-JOHN LEWIS: Celebrated and admired for their co-operative ethos, they publicise their business model, which makes all their staff partners and co-owners.
+JOHN LEWIS: Celebrated and admired for its co-operative ethos, John Lewis publicise its business model, which makes all staff partners and co-owners of the business.
 They have detailed employee feedback systems to integrate observations into their systems and processes.
-As such, they excel in customer service and have a reputation for going the extra mile for customers because for their co-owners, what is good for customers is good for them.
+As such, they excel in customer service and have a reputation for going the extra mile for customers because for its co-ownership model.
+What is good for customers is good for them.

-- Customers advocate brands through the stories that they tell each other: anecdotes and titbits.
+- Customers advocate brands through the stories that they tell each other: anecdotes and tidbits.

 - Often, to cut through the overwhelming range of choices, people turn to the stories that circulate in their personal networks, either formally or informally, as a starting point when making decisions.

 - Customers are loyal to brands that provide rich, unique and engaging experiences that they are motivated to share with others.

 - Designing snippets of positive stories that are simple enough to share, and 'sticky', increases the chances of these positive stories going viral.

 - Often, bad stories are the most engaging and entertaining to share.
 So it is extra important to create opportunities for positive storytelling, by planting them across the customer experience, such as through excellent service recovery.